Wedding cake: History

-The contemporary wedding cake has grown out of several different ethnic traditions.
-One of the first traditions began in Ancient Rome, where a cake of wheat or barley was broken over the bride's head to bring good fortune to the couple.

 Early modern European wedding cakes

 During the 16th century to the 17th century, the "bride's pie" was served at most weddings.
 Different from the modern sweet wedding cake, bride pie is savoury.
 Bride pie is a pie with pastry crust and filled an assortment of oysters, lamb testicles, pine kernels, and cocks' combs (from Robert May's 1685 recipe).
 For May's recipe, there is a compartment of bride pie which is filled with live birds or a snake for the guests to pass the time in a wedding when they cut up the pie at the table.
 Guests were expected to have a piece out of politeness.
 It was considered very rude and bad luck not to eat the bride's pie.
 One tradition of bride's pie was to place a glass ring in the middle of the dessert and the maiden who found it would be the next to marry, similar to the modern tradition of catching the flower bouquet.

 In the 17th century, two cakes were made: one for the bride and one for the groom.
 The groom's cake would fall out of favour as the bride's cake became the main cake for the event.
 When the two cakes were served together, the groom's cake was typically the darker colored, rich fruit cake and generally much smaller than the bride's cake.
 The bride's cake was usually a simple pound cake with white icing because white was a sign of virginity and purity.

 Wedding cake was originally a luxury item, and a sign of celebration and social status (the bigger the cake, the higher the social standing).
 Wedding cakes in England and early America were traditionally fruit cakes, often tiered and topped with marzipan and icing.
 Cutting the cake was an important part of the reception.
-White icing was also a symbol of money and social importance in Victorian times, so a white cake was highly desired.
-Today, many flavors and configurations are available in addition to the traditional all-white tiered cake.